cfcs/tlsping/readme.md

 Depending on the implementation it is likely possible to have several `clients` connected at the same time, subscribing to the same connections and multiplexing transmitted messages.
 Multiplayer TLS; fun things can come out of that.

+The TLS state may be kept in a file locally or encrypted and uploaded to the `proxy` if the user does not wish to keep state on their machine across sessions.
+TODO think about: salt with hostname/port; + ?randomly generated that the user has to write down?; + ?key material from the private part of the certificate?; passphrase

 ### Threat model

 The `proxy` is considered a potential adversary.